franpossetto/Nina/README.md

 Modify the view range in the active view.

 ### 3. Type by dimension
-- Pipe types creating dimensions.
+- Pipe types by dimensions.
-- Wall types creating dimensions.
+- Wall types by dimensions.

 ![Wall By Dimension](Nina/Demo/WallByDimension.gif)